Will Morrisey Reviews

 As for the deeper substance of the modern project, Qutb authored a multi-volume critique of modernity.
 Modernity, he argued, had caused humanity to lose contact with its own nature.
 The original error went back much farther than modern philosophy, however.
 The original error went back to Judaism and Christianity.

 To remedy this “hideous schizophrenia,” the Prophet Muhammad in the seventh century brought a new legal code.
-This new code reintegrated spirit with physical nature.
-The unified , genuinely monotheistic religion of Islam thus reestablishes both the original revelation to the Jews and the original message of Jesus.
+This new code reintegrates spirit with physical nature.
+The unified, genuinely monotheistic religion of Islam thus reestablishes both the original revelation to the Jews and the original message of Jesus.
 Almost as boldly, Qutb claims that the return of the proper human relation to physical nature opened Islamic minds to the experimental scientific method, which Muslim scientists discovered in the Middle Ages.
 Unfortunately, the full use of this method for the benefit of all mankind was blocked by the Christian Crusaders and the Mongols, both of whom disrupted Islamic life shortly after the discovery was made.
 The scientific method was taken by Christians to Europe in the sixteenth century, and exploited by them.
-However, under Christian auspices, this method was used to reinforce the sacred-secular bifurcation favored in that civilization.
+Under Christian auspices, this method was used to reinforce the sacred-secular bifurcation favored in that civilization.
 Conflict arose between religion and science, the one informed by faith, the other by atheism.
 Atheist modernity has triumphed over Christendom in this struggle, leading to the crisis of nihilism in the West.

 Filed Under: Nations